kushymittal/Reading-List/README.md

 ## Up Next

+- [ ] The Rational Optimist: How Prosperity Evolves, Matt Ridley
 - [ ] Superintelligence: Paths, Dangers, Strategies, Nick Bostrom
 - [ ] The Sovereign Individual: Mastering the Transition to the Information Age, James Dale Davidson
 - [ ] Why Nations Fail: The Origins of Power, Prosperity, and Poverty, Daron Acemoğlu
 - [ ] Principles, Ray Dalio
+- [ ] Bad Blood: Secrets and Lies in a Silicon Valley Startup, John Carreyrou
 - [ ] Liar's Poker, Michael   Lewis
+- [ ] The Book of Why: The New Science of Cause and Effect, Judea Pearl
-- [ ] The Rational Optimist: How Prosperity Evolves, Matt Ridley
+- [ ] Prediction Machines: The Simple Economics of Artificial Intelligence, ajay agrawal
 - [ ] The Infinite Game, Simon Sinek